Modified on: June 2023

 Want to know more about restricted tax units?
 Click here to read this article on how to save tax with RSUs.

 If you own a business and make a profit, you will need to pay corporation tax.
-You will pay tax at 19% on any profits you make.
+You will pay tax on any profits you make.
+The rate of tax is between 19% – 25%, depending on your level of profits.

 However, employer pension contributions are treated as a deductible expense and therefore can reduce your corporation tax.
 There’s also no income tax or dividend tax to pay on employer pension contributions.

-By making a pension contribution of £10,000, you can save up to £4,530 in tax compared to paying yourself a salary.
+By making a pension contribution of £10,000, you can save up to £4,530 in tax compared to paying yourself a salary (assuming a company tax rate of 19% and a dividend tax rate of 32.5%).

 For more information read this article on reducing corporation tax with employer pension contributions.